rjfarmer/pyMesa/README.md

 ## Citating

 People who use pyMESA in papers should cite this using the zenodo link for the version they used.
-If you use pyMesa in a project (research or teaching), let me know and i can help advertise here (also useful for me to help with funding requests).
+If you use pyMesa in a project (research or teaching), let me know and I can help advertise here (also useful for me to help with funding requests).
 Current versions citation is in the CITATION file.

 ## Known Projects using pyMesa